Skip to main content

 Federal rules under the Fair Labor Standards Act

 The federal Fair Labor Standards Act sets the nationwide floor for teen work — minimum ages, hour caps for 14- and 15-year-olds, the list of hazardous occupations off-limits to anyone under 18, and the narrow exemptions for family businesses, newspaper delivery, performers, and agriculture.
 States build on this floor, and the stricter rule always wins.
-The two pages below break the federal rules down by family.
+The pages below break the federal rules down by family.

 Federal reference pages